Gladys Berejiklian: O'Farrell Government (2011–2014)

+Following the election of the O'Farrell government at the 2011 state election, Berejiklian was appointed Minister for Transport on 3 April 2011.

+Berejiklian restructured the railway system from July 2013 with RailCorp and its CityRail and CountryLink brands replaced by Sydney Trains and NSW TrainLink.

+Notable projects include the extension of the Inner West Light Rail from Lilyfield to Dulwich Hill; the introduction of the Opal card; commencement of construction of the Sydney Metro Northwest. and closure of Newcastle railway line between Wickham and Newcastle to allow the Newcastle Light Rail to be built in its place.

 Baird Government (2014–2017)

 Despite receiving the support of Barry O'Farrell to succeed him, and despite having the numbers to win the premiership in a partyroom ballot, Berejiklian chose not to run for the leadership of the New South Wales Liberal Party.
 On 17 April 2014, Mike Baird was elected Leader of the New South Wales Liberal Party, and hence Premier, following O'Farrell's resignation, with Berejiklian elected as Baird's deputy.
 In a subsequent ministerial reshuffle, in addition to her existing responsibilities, on 23 April 2014 Berejiklian was sworn in as the Minister for the Hunter.

 Berejiklian was appointed as Treasurer of New South Wales and Minister for Industrial Relations following a cabinet reshuffle announced on 1 April 2015 by Premier Baird, after the 2015 state election.
 As Treasurer, Berejiklian oversaw New South Wales's return to surplus.
 This was the first time New South Wales had been declared debt-free in more than 20 years.
 She also oversaw the part-privatisation of the state's electricity network.